A man in a crane cuts down a tree branch with a chainsaw, showing how to prepare for a windstorm

 • Avoid parking directly under trees.
 If you can, park your vehicle in the garage.
 If you don’t have a garage, you should park in a spot away from trees in case any branches or twigs break off during the storm and hit your vehicle.

 • Stock your emergency kit.
-You’ll want to have access to at least three days’ worth of supplies for each member of your household (including pets) in case the power goes out or you can’t leave your home during the storm.
+You’ll want to have access to at least three days’ worth of supplies for each member of your household (including pets) in case of a power outage or you can’t leave your home during the storm.

 Your summer emergency kit